mochi-hpc-experiments/mochi-boot-camp/sessions/s3-ssg/README.md

 ## Installing SSG

-Run the following to download, compile, and install Margo:
+Run the following to download, compile, and install SSG:

 ```
-spack install margo
+spack install ssg
 ```

 Note that this SSG installation depends on MPI, with Spack able to identify